nrkno/dotnetskolen/README_EN.md

 ##### Implement HTTP Handler for /epg/{date}

-The anonymous function that handles HTTP GET requests to `/epg/{date}` doesn't provide much value as it stands.
-Let's move on to implementing the operation as defined in our API contract.
+Right now, the anonymous function that handles HTTP GET requests for `/epg/{date}` doesn't do much.
+Let's move on by implementing the operation as defined in our API contract.
 Overall, we want the function to do the following:

 1. Validate the date provided in the URL, and return `400 Bad Request` if it is invalid
 2. Retrieve transmissions for the specified date
-3. Return EPG in JSON format that complies with our API contract
+3. Return EPG in JSON format that adheres to our API contract

 ###### Move HttpHandler to its own module